-When you put a new blockchain or Distributed Ledger Technology (DLT) into production, you need to start actively monitoring and auditing it.
+When you put a new network into production, you need to start actively monitoring your blockchain and auditing it.
 Here are five important steps you should take:

 1. Know Your Network and Actors

 The same security best-practices that apply to any other networked technology also apply to blockchains.
 Security should be the first thing you think about when you set up a new blockchain.
 With a private blockchain, you need to keep track of which nodes have access to the blockchain, and what roles they play.
 Some key metrics to track include:

 - Authentication: unique IP addresses, network segments, usernames, access timestamps

 - Network Statistics: amount of data transfered, node uptime, typical hours of operation

 - Roles and Privileges: who has access to what, and does each role have the least privilege necessary

 The next thing to worry about is whether or not your blockchain will be able to handle the projected load.
 You’ll want to run performance tests in a test environment (that simulates production as closely as possible) to measure key performance measures, like these:

 - Transaction throughput